 Further research is needed…

-The authors showed that amount of VOCs and particle concentration increases with puff number for conventional cigarettes but not for the e-cigarette 2, which had no puff number dependence over less than 10 puffs (at 1 puff/min).
+The authors showed that amount of VOCs and particle concentration increase with puff number for conventional cigarettes but not for the e-cigarette 2, which had no puff number dependence over less than 10 puffs (at 1 puff/min).

 Their figure 8, showing the integration of data from a continuous vaping experiment however raises a few comments with regard to the reproducibility of emission results with e-cigarettes.
 The authors noticed that that volatiles were not emitted with a consistent delivery rate and link the decrease to either the depletion of the battery or the depletion of the cartridge.